unpunnyfuns/azure-refcheck/README.md

 For thorough testing, especially for version validation scenarios, we use external test fixtures.
 These provide realistic Git repositories with proper history, branches, and tags.

-See [External Fixtures Documentation](./test-fixtures/EXTERNAL_FIXTURES.md) for setup instructions.
+See [Test Fixtures README](./test-fixtures/README.md) for more details on how fixtures are structured and can be used.

 ## License

-UNLICENSED
+MIT